| |

 Nov.
 2003 ABC 21% 11% 27% 24% 4% 3%

- How likely is it that some people in the federal government knew about the assassination of
+How likely is it that some people in the federal government knew about the

 President Kennedy in advance?